 Participants

 One-hundred-eighteen undergraduate students were simultaneously recruited from the University of Southern Mississippi (n = 66) and Midwestern State University (n = 52) and participated in Experiment 2A online for partial course credit.
-Like the previous set of experiments, all participants were randomly assigned to either JOL or no-JOL encoding groups.
-Data screening used the same criteria outlined in Experiment 1A, and this process removed five participants from the final sample, leading to responses from 113 participants being included in the following analyses (n JOL = 57; n no-JOL = 56).
-A sensitivity analyses conducted using G*Power 3.1 suggested that this final sample size was adequate to detect small main effects/interactions (d = 0.24, α = .05, 1 – β = .80).
+Like the previous set of experiments, all were randomly assigned to either JOL or no-JOL encoding groups.
+The same data screening criteria from Experiment 1A were applied, which removed five participants from the final sample, leading to responses from 113 participants available for analysis (n JOL group = 57; n no-JOL group = 56).
+A sensitivity analyses conducted using G*Power 3.1 indicated that this final sample size was adequate to detect small main effects/interactions or larger (d = 0.24, α = .05, 1 – β = .80).

 Materials and Procedure

 Experiment 2A used the same materials as the previous set of experiments with the following modification.
-All mediated paired-associates were replaced with double-mediated paired-associates, in which the cue and target were indirectly linked through two concepts.
+All mediated pairs were replaced with double-mediated pairs, in which the cue and target were indirectly linked through two concepts.
 These pairs were created by taking the mediated associates in used in Experiment 1A and replacing each target with the target’s strongest forward associate (assessed via FAS; Nelson et al., 2004) that was not also a direct associate of the cue the cue or the first mediator (e.g., the mediated pair beach – box, becomes beach – square.
 In this example the associative path is beach – sand – box – square, sand and box are mediators, and the new target square is not a direct associate of either beach or sand).
 Thus, like the mediated pairs used in Experiments 1A/1B, items in double-mediated pairs do not share a direct relation but are indirectly related.
-All other aspects of Experiment 2A were consistent with the previous set of experiments, and Experiment 2A followed the same general procedure previously used in Experiments 1A/1B.
-This experiment took approximately 30 minutes to complete.
+All other aspects of Experiment 2A were consistent with the previous experiments, and Experiment 2A followed the same general procedure.
+The experiment took approximately 30 minutes to complete.

-Experiment 2B: Backward Double-Mediated Paired-Associates
+Experiment 2B: Backward Double-Mediated Pairs

-Experiment 2B then provided an additional test of the relational account of JOL reactivity by testing whether JOLs would improve cued-recall of double-mediated paired-associates presented in the backward direction.
-We again expected that making JOLs would improve cued-recall of forward-paired associates but that JOLs would be non-reactive on unrelated pairs.
-Furthermore, based-on findings in Experiment 1B with single backward mediated pairs, we anticipated that JOL reactivity would extend to backward double-mediated pairs, given the indirect, underlying relation between cue and target.
+Experiment 2B then provided an additional test of the relational account of JOL reactivity by testing whether JOLs would improve cued-recall of double-mediated pairs presented in the backward direction.
+We again expected that making JOLs would improve cued-recall of forward pairs but that JOLs would be non-reactive on unrelated pairs.
+Furthermore, based on findings in Experiment 1B with single backward mediated pairs, we anticipated that JOL reactivity would extend to backward double-mediated pairs, given the indirect, underlying relation between cue and target.
 Thus our reactivity predictions were based on a relational encoding account of JOL reactivity.
-However, because backward paired-associates are generally more difficult for participants to recall relative to forward pairs, we also expected that any reactivity effects observed on this pair type would likely be smaller than when they were presented in the forward direction in Experiment 2A.
+However, because backward pairs are generally more difficult for participants to recall relative to forward pairs, we also expected that any reactivity effects observed on this pair type would likely be smaller than when they were presented in the forward direction in Experiment 2A.

 Method